OSGeo/gdal/doc/source/programs/gdal_rasterize.rst

     Force the algorithm used (results are identical).
 Raster mode is used in most cases and  optimizes  read/write  operations.
-The vector  mode is useful with a large amount of input features and optimizes CPU use.
-Tiled images also need to use vector mode to be efficient.
+The vector  mode is useful with a large amount of input features and optimizes CPU use, provided that the input image is tiled.
     Auto mode (the default) will chose the algorithm based on input and output properties.

     .. versionadded:: 2.3